jakaplan/buanderie/buanderie-poller/README.md

 Then use virtualenv to create its environment folder by typing `virtualenv env`.
-This will create a folder called `env` which git has already been configured to be ignored.
+This will create a folder called `env` which git has already been configured to ignore.

 Then use the virtualenv's pip to install dependencies:
 `env/bin/pip -r requirements.txt`